Sirius-Yang/IMDs_WES/QC/Step4/README.txt

 Step4 :  Calculating kinship and PCA using high-quality SNPs.
 ---

-High-quality SNPs were selected by using HighQuality.sh:
+High-quality SNPs were selected by using HighQuality.sh, which filtered:
 · a minor allele frequency (MAF) > 0.1%
 · call rate > 99%
 · HWE P-value > 1x10^-6.
 · two rounds of pruning (Plink parameters: -indep-pairwise 200 1000.1 and -indep-pairwise 200 100 0.05).

+---

 Duplicated individuals were identified using king software in NoDuplicated.sh, with results saved in the king.con file.
 An example of the first few lines of this file is provided (king_example.con).